-Research and development spending in the three months ended July 31, 2005 increased by \$206,000 (17%) over the comparable period ended July 31, 2004.
-In the prior year fiscal quarter, the lower level of spending reflected the fact that certain developmental resources were applied to funded research contracts rather than internal research and development efforts, the costs of which are borne by the Company.
-The costs of those resources assigned to funded programs were reflected in cost of sales rather than in research and development expense.
-With the completion of certain of the developmental programs during the latter portion of fiscal year 2005, those resources are now being applied to internal programs.
+Research and development spending in the first half of fiscal years 2006 and 2005 have remained fairly consistent, varying by less than 5% from the comparable periods.
 During fiscal year 2006, the Company will make additional investments in developing manufacturing process improvements for its new US5G wireline synchronization product; improving and miniaturizing rubidium atomic clocks, developing new GPS-based synchronization products and further enhancing the capabilities of its line of crystal oscillators.
 The Company targets research and development spending at approximately 10% of sales, but the rate of spending can increase or decrease from quarter to quarter as new projects are identified and others are concluded.
 The Company will continue to devote significant resources to develop new products, enhance existing products and implement efficient manufacturing processes.
 Where possible, the Company attempts to obtain development contracts from its customers.
 For programs without such funding, internally generated cash and cash reserves are adequate to fund these development efforts.